Stop-Gap

 Location/Institution: Western U.S.

-The article summarizes the elements of the Stop-Gap environment-based intervention.
-The authors then present a plan for evaluation of the model using comparison to residential treatment centers offering standard services.
-Data is presented on the comparative rates of therapeutic holds (a method in which one or more adults physically hold children in order to contain unsafe behaviors) in two units of a residential treatment center, one of which introduced the environment-based intervention after seven months.
-At twelve months, the intervention residence showed a decline in therapeutic holds, while the comparison group showed an increase over the same period.
-Groups were matched on population number, gender, and disability.
-The authors suggest that this approach should be broadened to include matching on further critical variables and measures that include post-discharge outcomes.
-Limitations include small sample size, lack of long-term follow-up and lack of statistical analyses to determine the significance of between group differences at baseline and outcome measurement.
+The purpose of the study was to describe a model of residential treatment (Stop-Gap) that is designed to serve as a ‘stop-gap’ for children and youth caught in a downward spiral of increasingly disruptive and antisocial behavior.
+Participants were either Stop-Gap participants or matched control groups.
+Measures utilized include comparative rates of therapeutic holds (a method in which one or more adults physically hold children in order to contain unsafe behaviors).
+Results indicate that at twelve months, the intervention residence showed a decline in therapeutic holds, while the comparison group showed an increase over the same period.
+Limitations include small sample size, lack of long-term follow-up, and lack of statistical analyses to determine the significance of between group differences at baseline and outcome measurement.

 Length of controlled postintervention follow-up: None.